kmaehashi/jubash/README.md

 Jubash
 ======

-An interactive shell environment to try out Jubatus.
+Jubash is an interactive shell environment to try out Jubatus on the command line.

 Requirements
 ------------